Backward Design Step 4: Identify Module Details

 • ATTAINABLE — The unit objective includes an action verb demonstrating a change or acquisition of knowledge, attitudes, or behaviors.

-• RELEVANT — The unit objective reflects realistic expectations of student knowledge, attitude, or behavior.
+• RELEVANT — The unit objective reflects realistic student knowledge, attitude, or behavior expectations.

-• TIME-BASED — The unit objective specifies the time frame learners are expected to achieve the objective.
+• TIME-BASED — The unit objective specifies the time frame for learners to achieve the objective.

 Bloom's Taxonomy